 3. Detection

-Ips bark beetles can be found in boles and limbs of the tree genera Pinus, Picea, Larix and Cedrus.
+Ips bark beetles can be found in boles and branches of the tree genera Pinus, Picea, Larix and Cedrus.
 Pinus and Picea wood are of primary economic importance to the world lumber trade.
 If bark is present, round wood, handicrafts, dunnage, crates or pallets suspected of originating from these tree genera could harbour Ips.
 Flying adult beetles are collected using a well-developed system of semiochemical lure-based traps (Fettig and Hilszczański, 2015).

 Larvae and pupae (Figure 4) are found in the host plant or wood products only immediately underneath the bark or in the phloem, and not deeper in the wood or xylem (although some overwintering adults tunnel into the xylem, Lanier, 1967).
 Trees can be examined externally for symptoms of infestation (circular holes and red-brown boring dust, Figure 5).